phaag/nfdump/README.md

 nfdump can enrich flow output, statistics, and filters with local MaxMind and Tor databases.
-The MaxMind database provides country, location, IANA time-zone, and AS-organisation information for IP addresses.
+The MaxMind database provides country, location, IANA time-zone, and AS-organization information for IP addresses.
 Generate nfdump's compact database from the MaxMind **GeoLite2** or commercial City and ASN CSV downloads with `geolookup`: set your MaxMind license key in `updateGeoDB.sh`, then run: